crosscon/secure_update_infrastructure/manifest-generator/README.md

 ## Certification manifest

 The certification manifest is a JSON map that contains one or more proof descriptors.
 Each of them has a fixed structure containing the following fields:
-* `property identifier`, a string used to uniquely identify the formal property that the proof descriptor refers to
+* `property identifier`, which is used to uniquely identify the formal property that the proof descriptor refers to
 * `component identifiers`, a list used to select which components are targeted by the considered proof (must match one or more component IDs)
-* `language identifier`, a string used to specify the formal language in which the proof is expressed
+* `language identifier`, which is used to specify the formal language in which the proof is expressed
-* `proof certificate`, a string containing the proof certificate expressed in the formal language singled out by the language identifier (the encoding can be decided according to the capabilities of the parser)
+* `proof certificate`, expressed in the formal language singled out by the language identifier (the encoding can be decided according to the capabilities of the parser)
-* `locality constraint`, a boolean flag whose setting requires the proof verification step to be performed on the device, without involving any communication with the external world
+* `locality constraint`, which is a boolean flag whose setting requires the proof verification step to be performed on the device, without involving any communication with the external world
 * `verification servers`, a list of URI of external servers which can be queried to perform the verification of the associated proof certificate (considered only when the locality constraint flag is not set)

 ## Software bill of materials

 The SBOM is a severable element representing the Software Bill of Material, which describes the components contained in the update.
-It can contain different kinds of information, such as the component provider, its license, patch status, etc.
+It can contain different kinds of information, such as the component provider, the dependency, the vulnerabilities, etc.

 Examples of SBOM can be found in the `examples` subfolder.
 They comply with the CycloneDX standard, have a JSON format and are included in the manifests used as examples after minimization and encoding in Base64.